aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 1. Modify the ALB Requests Per Minute widget to show the metrics from the ALB in the secondary region:

-    * Open up the [Cloudwatch Dashboards](https://console.aws.amazon.com/cloudwatch/) page and select the dashboard from the previous lab
+    * Navigate to the [CloudWatch Dashboards](https://console.aws.amazon.com/cloudwatch/) console and select the dashboard from the previous lab
     * Change the region (top right of screen) to your Secondary region
     * Add in the **RequestCount** metric to this widget from the ALB
     * Add in the **ALB 2XX, 4XX and 5XX** metrics to this widget from the ALB